Skip to content

 Yet these two traditions have drifted apart.
 Britain's craft world is rooted but increasingly fragile, often trapped trying to conserve a way of life whose material foundations have already vanished.
 Meanwhile, our techno-innovation industries are revolutionary but lacking in soul and meaning, often dissolving the communities and traditions that once enabled harmony and flourishing.

 The British Cræft Prize exists not to preserve ashes, but to light a new fire.
-It incubates radical, practical creations that prove heritage and innovation can be dynamic partners.
+The prize aspires to incubate radical, practical creations — and a wider ecosystem — that proves heritage and innovation can be dynamic partners.
 By combining craft knowledge with emerging technology, the prize aims to address Britain's identity and innovation crisis through a new mode of AI: artisanal intelligence.

 "Craft" is a word that invites argument.
 Is it only handmade?
 Is it opposed to technology and industry?
 In popular usage it often collapses into twee imagery: Etsy sellers and nostalgic handicraft.
 While we value human-scale making, the Cræft Prize is aimed at something more ambitious.